 Three skilled music teachers lead enrolled Explorers in one 30-minute music lesson per week.
 Instruments include piano, violin and guitar.
 The school year will culminate with a recital.
 Based upon availability.
 Students enrolled in music lessons are enrolled for the entire year (same day and time) and are expected to practice at home each day.

 Enrichment classes are offered to all after school attendees at a minimal additional cost to ensure regular attendance, self-commitment, and personal growth in the respective enrichment course.
 Registration is based on a first-come first-serve basis with a minimum registration requirement needed for programming to come to fruition.
 Waitlists will be created for each class, but acceptance into the enrichment class is not guaranteed if you are placed on the waitlist.

-Minimum enrollment of 10 students across 2 groups (maximum of 12 per group)
+*Need Minimum enrollment of 10 students between the 2 groups (Max of 12 per group)

 Mindful World I

 Ages and Times: Grades K-3, 3:30-4:30

 *Minimum enrollment of 6 students (maximum of 20 per group)